netsells/title/README.md

     {
         "require": {
-        "radiula/title": "~0.5"
+        "netsells/title": "~0.5"
     }

-Add the following to you `config/app.php`
+Add the following to your `config/app.php`

     'providers' => [
         '...',